tradewelltech/beavers/docs/concepts/pyarrow.md

 --8<-- "examples/pyarrow_concepts.py:dag_source"
 ```

-Then we keep track of the latest value for each source stream:
+Then we keep track of the latest value for each source streams:
 ```python
 --8<-- "examples/pyarrow_concepts.py:dag_state"
 ```

-Lastly we put together the prices and ETF composition state:
+Lastly we put together the share prices and ETF composition:
 ```python
 --8<-- "examples/pyarrow_concepts.py:dag_calculation"
 ```